ucsb-cs156-w22/team03-w22-5pm-4/issues/issue64_eq_retrieve_form.md

 remove that part of the form if you are using UCSBDatesForm as a model.

-- [ ] Clicking `Retrieve` button causes a `POST` to the backend endpoint `/api/earthquakes/retrieve`; on success a toast message pops up saying `n Earthquakes retrieved` where `n` is the number of earthquakes, and you are redirected to the list page, where the new earthquakes can be seen.
+- [ ] The form has a `Retrieve` button and  `Cancel` button.
-- [ ] Clicking cancel returns you to the previous page with no changes made.
+- [ ] The form is in the Storybook.
+- [ ] The form has no direct connection to the backend; instead it accepts a callback function as a property that implements the onSubmit handler.
+The backend connection is handled in the EarthquakeRetrievePage (a separate issue)
 - [ ] test coverage is 100% for `npm run coverage`
 - [ ] test coverage is 100% for `npx stryker run`